Article 1

 Article 15

-Motion picture screening enterprises shall display a motion picture’s title, rating, format, language, and screening time in a well-marked location on the screening premises.
+Motion picture screening establishments shall display a motion picture’s title, rating, format, language, and screening time in a well-marked location on the screening premises.
 The same information shall be posted on a motion picture screening enterprise’s online ticketing system, where one exists.

 A motion picture screener shall display elements of the preceding paragraph in a well-marked location on the screening premises.